mileeeeeeeeeeeeee/E-commerce-Sales-and-Supply-Chain-Dashboard/README.md

 - Order Item Quantity: Item quantity per product of each order

 ### Data Cleaning
 The goal of the data cleaning process was to change the raw data into a format that could be more easily analyzed.
-This stage involved ajusting several data types and creating additional columns.
+This stage involved adjusting several data types and creating additional columns.
 All of this stages were done in Power BI.
 - Data type adjustments:
   - Sales and Benefit columns were converted into decimal number format.
   - Order Date and Shipping Date (originally in U.S. date format 'mm/dd/yyyy') were converted to global date and time format 'dd/mm/yyyy'.